acrsantana/project-guide/README.md

 ## 🤝 Contributing

-Got ideas to make Project Whisperer even more magical?
+Got ideas to make Project Guide even more magical?
 Contributions are welcome!

 1. 🍴 Fork the repo
 2. 🌱 Create your feature branch